Roman historiography: Livy

-Although Sallust's purposes in writing have been debated over the years, a major theme of his is that of moral decline, similar to the attitude of a censor.
-The historical details outlined in his monographs serve as paradigms for Sallust.
-In Bellum Catilinae, Sallust uses the figure of Catiline as a symbol of the corrupt Roman nobility, though he also presents a wider picture of the Roman political scene beyond Catiline himself.
-The content of Bellum Jugurthinum also suggests that Sallust was more interested in character studies (e.g. Marius) than the details of the war itself.
-With respect to writing style, the main influence on Sallust's work was Thucydides, perhaps also Cato the Elder.
-Evidence of the former's influence includes emphasis on politics, use of archaisms, character analysis, and selective omission of details.
-The use of such devices as asyndeton, anaphora, and chiasmus reflect preference for the old-fashioned Latin style of Cato to the Ciceronian periodic structure of his own era.

-Whether Sallust is considered a reliable source or not, he is largely responsible for our current image of Rome in the late republic.
-He doubtlessly incorporates elements of exaggeration in his works and has at times been described as more of an artist or politician than historian.
-But our understanding of the moral and ethical realities of Rome in the 1st century BC would be much weaker if Sallust's works did not survive.

 Tacitus

 Tacitus was born c.
 56 AD in, most likely, either Cisalpine or Narbonese Gaul.
 Upon arriving in Rome, which would have happened by 75, he quickly began to lay down the tracks for his political career.
 By 88, he was made praetor under Domitian, and he was also a member of the quindecimviri sacris faciundis.
 From 89 to 93, Tacitus was away from Rome with his newly married wife, the daughter of the general Agricola.
 97 saw Tacitus being named the consul suffectus under Nerva.
 It is likely that Tacitus held a proconsulship in Asia.
 His death is datable to c.
 118.

 There is much scholarly debate concerning the order of publication of Tacitus' works; traditional dates are given here.